zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/late-materialization.md

     do_predictions()
 ```

-Here we also enriched `predict` step logic with metric comparison by MSE metric, so predictions are done on the best model possible.
-As before, calls like `Client().get_artifact_version("trained_model", version="42")` or `model_latest.run_metadata["MSE"].value` are not evaluating actual objects behind them during pipeline compilation, rather do so only in step run.
-By doing so we ensure that latest version is actually latest at the moment and not the latest on the pipeline compilation time.
+Here we also enriched the `predict` step logic with a metric comparison by MSE metric, so predictions are done on the best possible model.
+As before, calls like `Client().get_artifact_version("trained_model", version="42")` or `model_latest.run_metadata["MSE"].value` are not evaluating the actual objects behind them at pipeline compilation time.
+Rather, they do so only at the point of step execution.
+By doing so we ensure that latest version is actually the latest at the moment and not just the latest at the point of pipeline compilation.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>